ArtificialEnt/Data-Prog-2020/README.md

 It also uses two notebook files which should have been submitted with the project, containing information from the 2018 1-year ACS data dictionary found at https://www2.census.gov/programs-surveys/acs/tech_docs/pums/data_dict/PUMS_Data_Dictionary_2018.pdf .
-Because it's a pdf file, I ended up transcribing the data I wanted into csv text files by hand-- they should be labelled shortened_fam_labels.txt and language_recode.txt .
+Because it's a pdf file, I ended up transcribing the small slice of labels I wanted into csv text files by hand-- they should be labelled shortened_fam_labels.txt and language_recode.txt .